- The surgical implantation of a kidney (allograft) from one human (donor) to another human (recipient).

 - Two-hour plasma glucose ≥200 mg/dL during an oral glucose tolerance test

-- The HbA1c is not recommended before three months following transplantation because the test may not be valid until new hemoglobin has been synthesized and glycated for the appropriate period in the diabetogenic post-transplant setting.
+- The HbA1c is not recommended within three months following transplantation because the test may not be valid until new hemoglobin has been synthesized and glycated for the appropriate period in the diabetogenic post-transplant setting.

 - Steroid avoidance or early withdrawal from mainstream immunosuppressive regimens have been studied.
-Although many transplant programs initially adopted this approach, further evidence showed a high incidence of subclinical biopsy proven rejection associated with steroid minimization protocols.
+Although many transplant programs initially adopted this approach, further evidence showed a high incidence of subclinical biopsy-proven rejection associated with steroid minimization protocols.
 This ultimately resulted in increased fibrosis and scaring of the allograft.
-Therefore, most transplant centers use low dose steroids for maintenance immunosuppression.
+Therefore, most transplant centers use low-dose steroids for maintenance immunosuppression.